anton-smirnov-robert/weaver/content/note/note on Montevil2019.md

 When reasoning in a given theoretical context requires discussing specific properties of elements, a generic set of pre-possibilities cannot be transformed into a generic set of explicit possibilities.
 Only some pre-possibilities can be completed to be explicit possibilities.
 The concept of new possibilities is therefore relevant and needed

-In the higher-lever framework, the set of pre-possibility is fragile since it is not in the adequate theoretical structure.
+In the higher-level framework, the set of pre-possibility is fragile since it is not in the adequate theoretical structure.
 It can change : notations define music but notations can change.